 We want to ensure a pleasant travel experience for all parents traveling with their young children, as well as Unaccompanied Minors.
-As such, we ask you to take a few minutes to become familiar with our policies and procedures by reviewing our Children/Unaccompanied Minors Policy, and our Family Travel Tips.
+As such, we ask you to take a few minutes to become familiar with our policies and procedures by reviewing our Children / Unaccompanied Minors policy, and our Family Travel Tips.

 - Pack your liquids and other prohibited items in your (two free!) checked bags.

 It’s always more difficult to pack only one bag during the holidays.
 Thankfully on Southwest Airlines, your first two checked bags fly free, though baggage weight and size limits still apply.
 And remember that if you plan to bring gifts onboard, all wrapped packages must be opened for inspection by airport security.
-Please consult our Baggage Policies for additional information.
+Please consult our baggage policies for additional information.

 If you’re not sure whether an item will be accepted past the security checkpoint, it’s probably best to travel without it or pack it in your checked baggage.
-If you are packing liquids in your carryon baggage, be sure to adhere to the 3-1-1 rule: bottles no larger than 3 oz, in 1 quart sized zip lock bag, with only 1 bag per person.
-For more information on carry on items, visit TSA’s website.
-In the new era of security procedures, many hotel chains are assisting Customers by maintaining a supply of essential toiletries.
+If you are packing liquids in your carryon baggage, be sure to adhere to the 3-1-1 rule: bottles no larger than 3 oz, in 1 quart sized zip locked bag, with only 1 bag per person.
+For more information on carry on items, visit the TSA’s website.
+In the new era of security procedures many hotel chains are assisting Customers by maintaining a supply of essential toiletries.
 And if you’re traveling to see loved ones, why not ask if you can borrow some of their household items?
 After all, ’tis the season for sharing!

 - Plan ahead when picking up family, friends, or Unaccompanied Minors from the airport.